genepi-freiburg/seqmeta/README.md

                 Show this help message and exit
 ```

-## plotGene.R script
+## Plot Gene script

-This script produces a plot of a given gene that shows the single variants in the gene
+The `plotGene.R` script produces a plot of a given gene that shows the single variants in the gene
 by effect size and association p-value.
 It also plots the "exonic" regions.

 It can be used to plot multiple genes by